 Graeme Cavers MA PHD MCIFA FSA SCOT

 Graeme is a member of AOC's board of directors, and the company's Head of Survey and Geomatics.
-After completing postgraduate research on the crannogs and the later prehistoric settlement of Scotland at the University of Nottingham, Graeme has focussed on the development of archaeological survey techniques and 3D technologies.
+After completing postgraduate research on the crannogs and the later prehistoric settlement of Scotland at the University of Nottingham, Graeme has focussed on the development of archaeological survey techniques and 3D technologies while pursuing research interests in the later prehistoric period in northern Britain.
 He has a strong interest in community participation in heritage research and has coordinated several major public archaeological research projects in recent years, including with groups in Assynt, Caithness, Wigtownshire and the Scottish Borders.
 He has directed numerous surveys and excavations, including several large-scale regional surveys and two major LiDAR surveys of the archaeological landscapes of Caithness; some of the first of their kind in Scotland.
-Since joining AOC Graeme has primarily been involved in the development of terrestrial and aerial laser scanning technology in archaeological survey, and in the coordination of the Scottish Wetlands Archaeology Programme, with Anne Crone.
+In recent years he has led the conservation and excvation of Clachtoll Broch, Assynt, and the excavation of a unique waterloged settlement at Black Loch of Myrton, part of the Scottish Wetlands Archaeology Programme, with Anne Crone.
 He is an Honorary Research Associate at the University of Nottingham, and has been a Director at AOC since 2013.

 Crone, A. and Cavers, M.G.
 2015 'The Black Loch of Myrton: an Iron Age Village in South West Scotland', Antiquity, Online

 Crone, A. and Cavers, M.G.
 2014 'Crannog Investigations in Scotland', in Carver, M., Gaydarska, B. and Monton-Subias, S. (eds.)
 Field Archaeology From Around the World: Ideas and Approaches, Springer